VimukthiRandika1997/Data-Engineering/MLOps/Cloud/GCP/IaC_automation/README.md

 3. **Terraform Format**: Ensures your Terraform code adheres to the expected format and style.

-4. **Terraform Init**: Initializes your Terraform working directory, setting up backend storage and downloading required     provider plugins.
+4. **Terraform Init**: Initializes your Terraform working directory, setting up remote backend storage and downloading required provider plugins.

 5. **Terraform Validate**: Validates the Terraform configuration for syntax and internal consistency.